Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Drone Trespass with Intent to Observe

 Prohibits intentionally causing a drone to enter above someone's property with the specific intent to observe them without consent in a place of solitude or seclusion.
-The law requires voyeuristic intent and does not apply to incidental overflight.
-If a property owner orders the operator to stop and the operator continues, the charge escalates.
+The law requires specific voyeuristic intent, not merely low-altitude flight over private property.
+An escalation clause applies if the property owner directs you to stop and you refuse.

 View source